apache/nifi-minifi-cpp/Windows.md

 which sets the necessary environment variables for the build, so it can be built without bootstrapping everytime.

-## Alternative: Building via build script (advanced)
+## Alternative: Building manually (advanced)

 Apache NiFi MiNiFi C++ has been built on Window Server 2016, 2019, and Windows 10 operating systems.
-The project is CMake focused we suggest building via Visual Studio 2022 or our `win_build_vs.bat` script.
+The project is CMake focused we suggest building via Visual Studio 2022.

-The project previously required OpenSSL to be installed.
-If you follow our build procedures, below, you will not need to install that dependency.

 #### Required software